Space Syntax-guided Post-training for Residential Floor Plan Generation

 Given the high variance and potential for extreme structural outliers in generated spatial systems, standard z-score normalization is inadequate.
 Therefore, we define a robust standardized advantage term utilizing the median and the Median Absolute Deviation (MAD):

 where $\varepsilon$ is a small constant introduced to prevent zero-division.
-Within the computational pipeline, non-room and purely structural labels (e.g., exterior boundaries, walls, doors) are strictly excluded from the set $\{\mu_j\}$ via an \textit{ignore set}.
+Within the computational pipeline, non-room and purely structural labels (e.g., exterior boundaries, walls, doors) are strictly excluded from the set $\{\mu_j\}$ via an ignore set.
 Should the $\mathrm{MAD}$ degenerate to zero (e.g., in overly simplistic layouts), the scaling mechanism automatically falls back to the standard deviation.

-To ensure holistic architectural rationality, we augment the dominance score with stringent, non-compensatory penalties that function as minimal plan validity gates.
-These penalties penalize layouts that fail fundamental habitability standards:
+To separate basic validity from the space-syntax objective, we augment the dominance score with non-compensatory penalties that function as minimal plan validity gates.
+Let $P(\mathbf{x}_0)$ denote a non-negative penalty magnitude for layouts that fail basic validity conditions:

-where $\rho_L$ denotes the living-room area share.
-The final unified selection score used for the Top-K filtering is the summation:
+where $\lambda_{\cdot}\geq0$ and $\rho_L$ denotes the living-room area share.
+The final unified selection score used for the Top-K filtering is

-This robust scoring function identically matches the implementation in our iterative retraining pipeline and is purposely designed to be reusable as a dense reward signal for PPO (Sec.~\ref{subsubsec:sspt_ppo}), thereby guaranteeing consistent optimization targets across both post-training paradigms.
+Here, ``valid'' means that the living room is present and the comparison set $\{\mu_j\}$ is non-empty.
+The syntax objective is encoded by the living-room dominance term, whereas the validity gates only prevent basic functional failures from being selected.